Researcher Educator Archaeologist

 He has participated in 15 research projects including the Beyond Beliefs Research Project, a major study investigating Millennial young adults' responses to over 100 sociocultural, demographic and religious topics.

-Jan was a visiting research fellow for two years at Hebrew University of Jerusalem, Israel, and undertook his PhD in Religion at Andrews University, USA, a school specializing in Old Testament, Early Judaism, and Biblical Archeology.
+Jan undertook a research fellowship for two years at Hebrew University of Jerusalem, Israel, and undertook his PhD at Andrews University, USA - an accredited university specializing in Archaeology and is Michigan's leading Christian university.

 Educator